We get this question quite a lot, when we want to buy loose diamond, What is the best diamond clarity we should look for?

 Until the middle of the last century, a single classification of the diamond’s defining characteristic did not exist; the stones were distinguished according to the Old Term simplified color system.
 The question: “What is the clarity of a diamond” until that time almost did not rise.

-After a perfectly cut diamond began to gain universal popularity, in the 1960s when the Gemological Institute of America offered the world the GIA system, which covers all the criteria that together comprise the value of a certain crystal.
+We all know that Gemological Institute of America offered the world the GIA system (that became a reference for many other grading labs later), this system covers all the criteria that together comprise the value of a certain crystal.
 The GIA diamond is evaluated according to four characteristics:

-Diamonds are graded into 11 grades as we mentioned, and 7 of them are eye-clean, so if there is any imperfections, they can only be seen under 10x magnifier, here are the grades:
+Diamonds are graded into 11 grades / levels as we mentioned, and 6 of them are eye-clean (and a 7th in most of its cases), so if there is any imperfections, they can only be seen under 10x magnifier, here are the grades:

 Internally Flawless (IF) / Flawless (FI)

 Diamonds that are internally flawless but contain external blemishes are designated as IF.
 The blemishes are very difficult to see at a glance and even with magnification.
-Flawless (FL) diamonds do not contain any blemishes or inclusions, under the lens of a 10x magnification, these diamonds are VERY rare.
+Flawless (FL) diamonds do not contain any blemishes or inclusions, under the lens of a 10x magnification, these diamonds are VERY rare (less than 2%)

 Very Very Slightly Included (VVS1.
 VVS2)